dscorbett/duployan-font/README.md

 <http://www.musique-ancienne.fr/duploye/codifie/su1/cercles.html> be encoded?
 “Reverse circle vowels are not known to interact typographically with other vowel characters” is therefore literally true but glyphically false.

-How about the reverse circle vowels of Perrault’s abbreviations?

-How about “admirons la bravure” (Perrault 69) where R overlaps B in ADMIRxLABAVOR?

 Perrault-en says long U is “written in any direction whatever” but code chart says it is invariant.